open-cloud/xos/views/README.md

 ## Tools

-These tools are designed to help develop a GUI view.
+These tools are designed to help develop a graphical view.
 They assume XOS is running on your system and responding at: `localhost:9999`.
 The `xos/configurations/frontend` is normally sufficient for GUI development.

 ### Apigen